Guseyn/guseyn.com/static/md/posts/simple-jwt.md

 }
 ```

-You might wonder why some propertie names are just three charatecrs long.
+You might wonder why some property names are just three charatecrs long.
 I have no idea.
 I read that's sort of some optimisations, but I don't think that's so important.

 So, we have `header` and `payload` as json structures.
 And we need to convert them in *base64 encoded strings*.
 For doing this, use following function: